 This course has been developed primarily for our corporate training partnerships.
-This course is also a good fit for those who have had prior Class A driving experience and who are in need of a refresher program.

-This class is a benefit to anyone looking to obtain their Class A CDL in a short period of time.
-It is an accelerated program.
-Students will be required to obtain their Commercial Learners Permit (CLP) from the Secretary of State prior to class start.
+This course is also a good fit for those who have had prior class A driving experience and need a more comprehensive refresher course.
+This class is a benefit to anyone looking to obtain their class A CDL in a short period of time.
+It is an accelerated course that is predominately hands-on.
+Although there will be no classroom time, there is online theory coursework to complete to meet federal Entry Level Driver Training standards.
+Students will be required to obtain their Commercial Leaner's Permit (CLP) FROM THE Secretary of State prior to class start.